Bellmore–Merrick Central High School District: Closed schools

 The rental of Jerusalem Avenue to Nassau BOCES, and the rental of space in Brookside that the district doesn't use generates additional income for the district.
 In addition, the schools' sports programs require the use of more than one gym for practice, as there are usually two sports requiring a gym in a given season.
 Therefore, students from Grand Avenue will sometimes practice at Jerusalem Avenue and students at Merrick Avenue will sometime practice at Brookside.

+Feeder districts

+Students in the following elementary school districts attend schools in the Bellmore–Merrick Central High School District upon graduation: